Ross seal

 The Ross seal (Ommatophoca rossii) is a true seal (family Phocidae) with a range confined entirely to the pack ice of Antarctica.
 It is the only species of the genus Ommatophoca.
 First described during the Ross expedition in 1841, it is the smallest, least abundant and least well known of the Antarctic pinnipeds.
 Its distinctive features include disproportionately large eyes, whence its scientific name (Ommato- meaning "eye", and phoca meaning "seal"), and complex, trilling and siren-like vocalizations.
-Ross seals are brachycephalic, as they have a short broad muzzle and have the shortest fur of any other seal.
+Ross seals are brachycephalic as they have a short broad muzzle, and also have shorter fur than any other seal.

 Taxonomy and evolution

 The Ross seal shares a recent common ancestor with three other extant Antarctic seals, which are together known as the lobodontine seals.
 The other species are the crabeater seal (Lobodon carcinophaga), leopard seal (Hydrurga leptonyx) and Weddell seal (Leptonychotes weddelli).
 These species, collectively belonging to the seal tribe Lobodontini, share teeth adaptations, including lobes and cusps useful for straining smaller prey items out of the water column.
 The ancestral Lobodontini likely diverged from its sister clade, Mirounga (elephant seals) in the late Miocene to early Pliocene, when they migrated southward and diversified rapidly in relative isolation around Antarctica.
 However, the only fossils of Ross seals so far known date from much later, during the early Pleistocene of New Zealand.